How to Copy and Transfer Files to Hyper-V VM (Easiest)

 - Question from Quora

 Hyper-V virtual machine is running in an isolated environment that is independent of physical machine.
-So, if you want to copy files from VM to local machine or from Hyper-V host to VM, how do you perform it in the completely separate environment?
+So, some users may wonder how to perform the following operations:

 Method 1.
-Create a Hyper-V shard network folder
+Create a Hyper-V shared network folder

 In this way, you can share files between host and VM via network share.